 - FORMAT OF EXAMINATION: At the beginning of the examination, the committee will meet briefly without the candidate to decide on procedures for the examination.
 The candidate will then be admitted to the examination.
 Questioning will proceed in whatever fashion is agreed upon by the examining committee.
 Philosophy faculty who are not members of the examining committee may participate in the questioning at the discretion of the committee.
 When the committee determines that the examination should be concluded, the candidate will be asked to leave the room but to remain nearby so that he/ she may be informed of the committee's decision.

-b.
-Philosophy faculty members who are not members of the examining committee may participate in the committee's deliberations, but the decisions concerning the awarding of Honors and the degree of Honors are to be made by the examining committee alone.
+- Philosophy faculty members who are not members of the examining committee may participate in the committee's deliberations, but the decisions concerning the awarding of Honors is to be made by the examining committee alone.

 The Deposition of the Honors Thesis